fintag-io/fintag-sol-faucet/README.md

 ## Contributing

-If you'd like to contribute to the FinTag Solana Testnet Faucet, please follow these steps:
+If you'd like to contribute to the FinTag Solana Devnet Faucet, please follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.